Kale and spinach sauce

 You've read that enjoying seven or more coloured foods every day lowers the all-risk of death and disease by a massive 33pc.
 This five minute kale and spinach sauce already provides four.

-It is interesting that natural honey that is unprocessed will not spike your blood-glucose[1]; it has a low glycemic index, with a few exceptions that contain a sugar called melezitose.
+It is interesting that natural honey that is unprocessed will not spike your blood-glucose[1].
+It has a low glycemic index, with one exception that contains a sugar called melezitose; found in the nectar of certain trees.

-There are at least three phytochemicals in your green leafy vegetables that are absolutely essential to prevent age-onset blindness and cataracts.
+There are at least three phytonutrients in your dark green leafy vegetables that are absolutely essential to prevent age-onset blindness and cataracts.

 One of them is L-dopa so we often would pour this kale and spinach sauce over broad beans on toast, sometimes with an egg.